🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 2. Layer Textures Like A Pro

 Texture is the secret sauce of winter decor.
 When color tones down, touch takes the spotlight.
-Layer a few tactile materials and your home instantly feels elevated and cozy.
+Layer a few tactile materials and your home instantly feels richer and cozier.

 Mix These Materials

-Pro move: vary scale.
+Pro move: vary the scale.
 Pair a nubby knit with a smooth leather pillow, or a wool rug with a sleek lacquer tray.
-Contrast = interest.
+Contrast equals interest, and it is exactly what makes these after Christmas decor ideas feel intentional.

 3. Bring In Winter Greenery (Minus The Ornaments)

-Greenery isn’t just for December.
+Greenery is not just for December.
 Keep it, but make it winter, not holiday.
 Think clean, simple, and tonal.

 What To Use

 Keep arrangements loose and a little wild.
-One big vase on a console or a long, low vase on the dining table looks chic—FYI, you can swap water for fresh every week to keep branches happy.
+One big vase on a console or a long, low vase on the dining table looks chic, and swapping the water fresh every week keeps real branches happy.
+For more soft, pared-back looks, these neutral winter decor ideas pair beautifully with simple greenery.

 4. Swap Your Color Palette To Winter Neutrals